clintlosee/react-course/react-calculator/README.md

-# React-Skeleton
+# React-Calculator

 ### Project Development Instructions
-This is a starter application for React projects.
-It is based on React and NodeJS.
+This is a React calculator application that is based on React and NodeJS.

+View the demo here: [DEMO](http://projects.clintlosee.com/React-Calculator/)

 To use this application, you must install NodeJS.
 `cd` into your desired directory and then `git clone` the repository.